YIYIZH/CLOUDS-LAB/labs/mapreduce-lab/README.md

 Answer the following questions (in a simple text file):

 1. Can you use the implemented reducers as *Combiner*?
+ - No, because the key input and key output of Reducer is different.
+The key output is word pair
 2. Do you think Stripes could be used with the in-memory combiner pattern?
+ - Yes, we can
 3. How does the number of reducer influence the behavior of the Stripes approach?
+ - increase framework overhead (not good) (eg: network overhead)
+ - but increase the load balancing and lower the cost of failures (good)
 4. Why `StringToIntMapWritable` is not Comparable (differently from `TextPair`)?
+ - We used StringToIntMapWritable to emit value, not the key.
+We didn't make any comparison or sort on the value
 5. Using the JobHistory Web Interface, compare the shuffle phase of *Pair* and *Stripes* design patterns.
 How many output bytes are spilled by the mappers to produce intermediate files?
+ - Stripes has much less shuffle data than pair (more compact)

 ## EXERCISE 4:: Relative term co-occurrence and the ''Order Inversion'' Design Pattern